Our Future Path! A plan for a better world!

 Given the above, we need to ensure that we have adequate early voting and absentee voting.
 Since there are a few more potential problems with absentee ballots, like late mail delivery, than with in person ballots, every effort should be made to encourage and to make it easier to vote in person and to vote early.
 This means having lots of early voting days and locations, so there would be a time and place that would be convenient for almost everyone.

 In those cases where voters must use absentee ballots, we want to have some consistency in the requirements.
 First off, it would be a waste to simply mail absentee ballots to everyone, but information should be mailed out well enough in advance so that voters who needed absentee ballots could request them, get them, and return them in time.
 The Post Office should be required to expedite the delivery of absentee ballots, and to guarantee delivery if they are mailed by an appropriate cutoff date.
+We should also have drop boxes at an adequate number of convenient drop-off locations.

 Ballots and Counting

 The candidates' names would be placed on the ballot in some alphabetical or random order.
-There would be no mention of any affiliation with any group nor any additional information not absolutely needed to allow each candidate to be identified.
+There should be no mention of any affiliation with any group, nor any additional information not absolutely needed to allow each candidate to be identified.
 Maybe photographs could be provided to make it easier to identify candidates, especially when some candidates have similar names.
 Paper ballots should be generated and stored to provide a convenient means for a recount.

-With more than two candidates for a given office, there would be the possibility that no candidate gets at least 50 percent of the vote.
-Therefore, we should use Ranked Choice Voting as described above.
 Voters would have the option for each office to vote for their first choice, second choice, third choice, etc., so there could be instant runoffs.
-If no candidate receives more than fifty percent of the vote, the lowest vote getter would be removed, and the second choices of those individuals who voted for the removed candidate would be used.
-This procedure would be repeated until one candidate got at least fifty percent of the vote and could be declared the winner.
+If no candidate receives more than 50 percent of the vote, the lowest vote getter would be removed, and the second choices of those individuals who voted for the removed candidate would be used.
+This procedure would be repeated until one candidate got at least 50 percent of the vote and could be declared the winner.

-In those cases where we need to vote for multiple candidates to fill multiple seats on some council or board, we could handle the selection process similar to the way we would handle a primary election.
+In those cases where we need to vote for multiple candidates to fill multiple seats on some council or board, we could handle the selection process like the way we would handle a primary election.
 That is, by eliminating the lowest vote getters until we get down to the needed number of candidates, or by narrowing down to the first winner, and then repeating the process for the second and subsequent winners.

 Outcome

-Since all candidates would receive the same government funding, there would be no fund raising issues, and no individual or special interest group would be able to buy influence.
+Since all candidates would receive the same government funding, there would be no fund-raising issues, and no individual or special interest group would be able to buy influence.
 Since the candidates would not belong to any political parties, soft money would not be a problem and there would be no party influence.
 Since all candidates and their ads would go through a screening process, attack ads and dirty politics would be greatly reduced.
-With much of the politics and influence buying taken out of the process, more and better qualified people would be willing to serve and to represent us.
+With much of the politics and influence buying taken out of the process, more and better qualified individuals would be willing to serve and to represent us.

 Some additional changes would be needed for after the election.
 The Election Boards could serve as watchdogs to monitor the performance of our representatives.
 They, or anyone else, could question the actions of our representatives.
 If a representative could not convince his or her constituents of the correctness of a vote on some issue, his or her constituents could vote to overturn their representative’s vote.
 If our representative continued to not represent our interests, then we could call a new or special election to elect a new representative.
 This would help us take back control of our government.